The Interview

 I don't know if they're aware of it or not, but they can, without saying words, remind me to be gentle with myself and to be patient and to show myself compassion.
 My dog Elvis can give me a certain look and when he does, I know I need to chill out, calm down.
 It's also funny because Ethel will leave when I get a little too anxiety driven.
 There's a reason animals are called emotional support.
 I can't really even articulate what they do, but there's something about it that just calms my spirit and reminds me that I'm okay and they help me stay really present.
 There's something about a dog that keeps you in the moment and it's nice to have that responsibility and accountability towards them.

 Lucy, what are your plans for the future of your career?
-Do you also maybe have any plans to record new music in the future?

-Every time I’ve tried to have plans for my career, somehow my career keeps surprising me.
-I do have all these big goals and dreams, and I believe in manifesting and getting really clear on the things I want to accomplish, but then I’ll always be thrown a surprise that I never saw coming.
+Every time I've tried to have plans for my career, somehow my career keeps surprising me.
+I do have all these big goals and dreams, and I believe in manifesting and getting really clear on the things I want to accomplish, but then I'll always be thrown a surprise that I never saw coming.
 So my whole thing is remaining open.
-A couple years ago I said no more music and now I’m considering I’d love to do theater.
-I feel like I’m in a phase now where I’m developing some stuff behind the camera, producing more. have goals of writing.
-I really have a story that’s very personal to me that I want to put on paper.
-It’s just having the bravery to start or complete that.
+A couple years ago I said no more music and now I'm considering I'd love to do theater.
+I feel like I'm in a phase now where I'm developing some stuff behind the camera, producing more.
+I have goals of writing.
+I really have a story that's very personal to me that I want to put on paper.
+It's just having the bravery to start or complete that.

 talent LUCY HALE @lucyhale